 However, if you can practice holding back the urge to fill that gap it could bring benefits.
 For example, if you ask your counterpart for something but they don’t answer you straight away, avoid the temptation of jumping in with an alternative offer.
 If you sit back and wait, you might be surprised at their response.

 Out of the mouths of babes and cats!

 Young children and cats are actually quite good negotiators.
 They don’t take no for an answer, they let you know exactly what they want and they’re very creative.

-Maybe we can all learn something from children and cats.
-Just avoid their other tactics of crying, stamping their feet and clawing at your curtains if you don’t give them everything they want though.
+So maybe we can all learn something from children and cats.
+You just need to find ways to avoid their other tactics of crying, stamping their feet and clawing at your curtains when they don’t immediatelt get everything they want though!